NAL Saras: Revised version

-As of 20 January 2016 National Aeronautics Limited (NAL) had stopped all work on Saras as the funding for the project stopped by end of 2013.
+As of 20 January 2016 National Aerospace Laboratories (NAL) had stopped all work on Saras as the funding for the project stopped by end of 2013.
 Engineers who were working on NAL Saras got redeployed to other ongoing similar projects with higher strategic importance.

 The second prototype of the aircraft was overweight by 500 kg against the specified design weight of 4125 kg.
 The third prototype has yet to take flight.
 NAL was hoping to revive funding for the project.

 In October 2016, it was reported that government is mulling a revival plan.
 The Council for Scientific and Industrial Research (CSIR), that had almost shelved the plan, is on a rethink mode with additional funding in the pipeline.

 As of 14 February 2017, the reconfigured first prototype had been handed over to the IAF's Aircraft & Systems Testing Establishment (ASTE), which had conducted a few low-speed ground runs.
 The National Aerospace Lab's (NAL) director Jitendra J. Jadhav is said to be looking at putting the Saras back into the air by June–July, though officers on the programme seem to think August–September was a more likely timeframe.

 An upgraded Saras undertook high speed taxi trial on 2 January 2018 at Bangalore.

 The revised version with 14 seats instead of 19, Saras-PTN1, has improved avionics, radar, linear wing flap actuator, environmental control system, engine flap actuators and flight control system.

 The revised prototype first flew on 24 January 2018 from HAL Airport for 40 minutes, reaching 8,500 ft and 145 knots before evaluating system performance over 20 flights to freeze the production design.
 In a press conference during Aero India 2019, it was revealed that ₹6,000 crores were released for the production of the aircraft as NAL had got the certification for its improved version recently.
 Weight was no longer an issue as team was successful in cutting down weight by 0.9 tonnes.
 The new version will also be fitted with better avionics.
 The second test flight lasted for 25 minutes was completed on 21 February 2018.
 Additional improvements include a pair of 1200 shaft horsepower engines and 104-inch diameter propeller to cater the requirement of second segment climb gradient.
 CSIR will collaborate with Defence Research and Development Organisation (DRDO) in developing an indigenous turboprop engine for Saras.
 Hindustan Aeronautics Limited (HAL) will manufacture Saras at its Kanpur facility.